camunda/camunda-docs-manual/content/user-guide/quarkus-integration/configuration.md

 An instance of the `QuarkusProcessEngineConfiguration` class configures the process engine in a Quarkus application.
 A `QuarkusProcessEngineConfiguration` instance provides the following defaults:

+* The job executor is activated by default, i.e. the `jobExecutorActivate` property is set to `true`.
-* Transactions are externally managed by default.
+* Transactions are externally managed by default since the `transactionsExternallyManaged` is set to `true`.
-* Database schema update is set to `true`.
-The [Database Configuration][db-schema-update] section documents goes into more details.
+* The `databaseSchemaUpdate` property is set to `true`.
+The [Database Configuration][db-schema-update] section goes into more details on this propery and the resulting behavior.
-* No JDBC configuration is present.
-A Quarkus datasource should be configured and used.
+* No JDBC configuration is present since a Quarkus datasource should be configured and used.
+As a result, the following properties are set to `null`:
+  * `jdbcUrl`
+  * `jdbcUsername`
+  * `jdbcPassword`
+  * `jdbcDriver`
+* The `idGenerator` is set to an instance of {{< javadocref page="?org/camunda/bpm/engine/impl/persistence/StrongUuidGenerator.html" text="StrongUuidGenerator" >}}.

 Quarkus allows to configure a Quarkus application via a [MicroProfile Config][mp-config] source.
 You can read more about configuring a Quarkus application in the [Quarkus configuration][quarkus-config] page.
 The Camunda Quarkus extension